rencalo770/gengine_en/high.md

 # Advanced extension section

 ### Fully hot reloading implementation-background
--Up to now, we can see that the APIs we use in gengine are all pre-defined before gengine is started, and then when the initialization is complete, it can be injected into gengine to be used.
+- Up to now, we can see that the APIs we use in gengine are all pre-defined before gengine is started, and then when the initialization is complete, it can be injected into gengine to be used.
 This mode of use is of course good, and It can basically meet the needs of all business scenarios: For example, users can define several interfaces in advance, and then use these defined interfaces to obtain different data required by the rule during the execution process (based on the name Way to access data indicators).
--But it is possible that all the functions currently defined cannot meet the requirements, and the user must define new methods or functions to achieve new functions.
+- But it is possible that all the functions currently defined cannot meet the requirements, and the user must define new methods or functions to achieve new functions.

 ### Reality
 Golang is a statically typed language, not as flexible as java.
 If you want to dynamically load code and execute it, you can only use plug-ins. gengine wraps the call implementation of plugin, and uses plugin to load and execute code hot.

 ### Description
--The method of dynamically loading code packaged by gengine only needs to comply with a few regulations, and it will be extremely simple to use
+- The method of dynamically loading code packaged by gengine only needs to comply with a few regulations, and it will be extremely simple to use
--gengine has supported a fully dynamic loading implementation based on golang plugin since v1.4.9
+- gengine has supported a fully dynamic loading implementation based on golang plugin since v1.4.9

 ### golang plugin use
--Plug-in writing
+- Plug-in writing

 ```go
 //package must be main